chepekun/dsnd-pipelines-project/README.md

 The **stylesense** module contains the custom transformers used in the model.
 The module code and distribution packaged is part of this code base.

+## Structure

+The project has the following folders:
+* **data**: contains the raw and pre-processed review data plus the exported trained model.
+* **notebooks**: contains the CRIPS-DM workflow in separate notebooks as explained above.
+* **src/stylesense**: contains the module with custom transformers used in the model
+* **src/dist**: contains the packaged stylesense module
+* **tests**: contains a simple test to check if the environment is correctly configured.

 ## Dependencies

 Packages required for the analysis: